“Come, You Who are Blessed”

 The manipulation issue

-There are two ways to manipulate someone:
+There are two ways to manipulate a person:

-We cannot excuse ourselves from the manipulation of another “just because” it doesn’t involve us.
+• To allow someone to be used by another.
+We cannot excuse ourselves from the sin of manipulation just because it doesn’t involve us.
 To allow injustice is to be unjust!

 “He will put the sheep on His right, and the goats on the left.”

 Jesus is seated at the “Right Hand of God.”
-Prophesy proclaims it, Jesus explained it and Stephen even saw it.
+Prophesy proclaims it, Jesus explained it and Stephen even witnessed it.
 Yet, why is it always God’s “Right hand?”
 Why not his left?
 Why “righteousness” and not “left-eousness?”

 What is with this biblical bias against left-handers like me?
 Let’s look at a number of spiritual references to the concept of “the Right Hand Man.”

-Hand was also used as an indicator of what someone really believed or their “whole belief.”
+The word for hand was often used to represent someone’s power and authority.
+[Ex.
+3:8; 1 Sam.
+23:17; Ps.
+31:15].
+It was also used as an indicator of what someone really believed or their “whole belief.”
 It was the hands that disclosed the soul because the hands only did what the soul instructed them.
 [Ps.
 24:4; Acts 2:23]

 The position of a person’s hands is symbolic of their relationship with God.

-1) Dropped hands were symbol of deep, spiritual weariness;
+• Dropped hands were symbol of deep, spiritual weariness;

 Isa 35:3